 Financial portfolio management approach does not pursue sustainable investments, nor does it take into account the EU criteria for environmentally sustainable economic activities.
-As the financial portfolio management approach currently does not pursue a minimum proportion of sustainable investments that qualify as environmentally sustainable in accordance with the EU Taxonomy Regulations, no data is currently being collected on whether some investments in the portfolio do fully or partially align with the EU Taxonomy.
-Also, no data is collected on whether sustainable investments may be made under the Disclosure Regulation to achieve environmental or social goals.
+Compliance with EU taxonomy criteria can vary greatly over time.
+Sustainable investments under the Disclosure Regulation to achieve environmental or social objectives can also vary widely.